-Instituto Cervantes London, in collaboration with Exiled Writers Ink, presents an evening of poetry and literature in tribute to Alfredo Cordal and his book Lenguas de Fuego / Tongues of Fire
+Instituto Cervantes London, in collaboration with Exiled Writers Ink, presents an evening of poetry and literature in tribute to Alfredo Cordal and his book Lenguas de Fuego / Tongues of Fire.

-Guest writers and speakers will reflect on and explore his legacy.
-Alfredo Cordal — (Santiago de Chile, 23 April 1941 – London, 7 October 2022) — was a poet and journalist in his native Chile who was forced into exile during Pinochet’s military regime in the 1970s—an exile that remained at the core of his being and about which he never stopped writing.
-He was also a playwright and a renowned performance artist of his own work.
-His pieces were staged in various London theatres, including The White Bear (Kennington), The Lyric Hammersmith and The Bridge Lane, among others.
-He participated in Latin American and refugee festivals and events, and was an active member of Exiled Writers Ink.
-His poems appeared in numerous anthologies, and he published his book Lenguas de Fuego
+He was also a playwright and a prominent performance artist of his own work.
+His pieces were staged in London theatres such as The White Bear (Kennington), the Lyric Hammersmith and the Bridge Lane, among others.
+He took part in Latin American and refugee festivals and events, and was a member of Exiled Writers Ink.
+His poems were featured in numerous anthologies, and he published his book Lenguas de Fuego.

 With the participation of: